Simple transitive $2$-representations of Soergel bimodules for finite Coxeter types: Recollections

-A locally semisimple, quasi fiat $2$-category is called a \emph{fusion} $2$-category and a locally semisimple, fiat $2$-category is called a \emph{pivotal fusion} $2$-category.
-Note that one-object, (pivotal) fusion $2$-categories, a.k.a. (pivotal) fusion categories, form an important class of tensor categories which has been intensively studied, see e.g. \cite{EGNO}.
+A locally semisimple quasi fiat $2$-category is called a \emph{fusion} $2$-category and a locally semisimple fiat $2$-category can be equipped with the structure of a \emph{pivotal fusion} $2$-category.
+Note that one-object (pivotal) fusion $2$-categories, a.k.a. (pivotal) fusion categories, form an important class of tensor categories which has been intensively studied, see e.g. \cite{EGNO}.

 \begin{example} The $2$-category $\cR\mathrm{ep}(G,\Bbbk)$ is pivotal fusion unless $\mathrm{char}(\Bbbk)|\#G$.
 By contrast, the $2$-category $\cS$ is not (pivotal) fusion, since it is not locally semisimple. \end{example}